TurakhiaLab/WEPP/README.md

 ## <a name="intro"></a> Introduction

 WEPP (**W**astewater-Based **E**pidemiology using **P**hylogenetic **P**lacements) is a phylogeny-based pipeline that estimates haplotype proportions from wastewater sequencing reads using a mutation-annotated tree (MAT) (Figure 1A).
 By improving the resolution of pathogen variant detection, WEPP enables critical epidemiological applications previously feasible only through clinical sequencing.
-It also flags potential novel variants via unaccounted mutations, which can be examined at the read level using the interactive dashboard (Figure 1C).
+It also flags potential novel variants via *Unaccounted Mutations*, which can be examined at the read level using the interactive dashboard (Figure 1B).

-WEPP’s algorithm begins with parsimonious placement of all reads onto the MAT, followed by identifying candidate haplotype nodes, or “Peaks” (Figure 1B).
-This set is expanded with neighboring haplotypes of selected Peaks to form a candidate pool, which is passed to a deconvolution algorithm to estimate haplotype abundances.
-This pool is iteratively refined by retaining haplotypes above a threshold and adding their neighbors until convergence.
+WEPP begins by placing reads on the mutation-annotated tree (MAT) and identifying an initial set of candidate haplotypes.
+It expands this set by including neighbors around each selected haplotype to form a candidate pool, which is passed to a deconvolution algorithm to estimate haplotype abundances.
+Haplotypes above a frequency threshold are retained, and their neighbors are again added to form a new candidate pool.
+This process is repeated iteratively until the haplotype set stabilizes or the maximum number of iterations is reached (Figure 1C).

 <div align="center">